-(ii) Curve OB (Sublimation curve) : Curve OB represents the equilibrium between ice and vapour and it is called as sublimation curve of ice.
-The two phases namely ice and vapour
+(ii) Curve OB (Sublimation curve) : Curve OB represents the equilibrium between ice and vapour and it is called a sublimation curve of ice.
+The two phases, namely ice and vapour,

 coexist in equilibrium along this curve.

-Along the curve OC, OA and OB, the number of phases present in equilibrium is two,
+Along with the curve OC, OA and OB, the number of phases present in equilibrium is two,

 F = C – P + 2 = 1 – 2 + 2 = 1

-(iii) Curve OC (Melting or fusion curve) : The curve OC represents the equilibrium between ice and water (two phase equilibria) and it is known as melting point curve.
-The inclination of the curve OC towards the pressure axis indicates that melting point of ice slightly decreases by increasing pressure.
-The reason for this behaviour is the decrease in the volume when ice melts into water.
+(iii) Curve OC (Melting or fusion curve): The curve OC represents the equilibrium between ice and water (two-phase equilibria) and it is known as the melting point curve.
+The inclination of the curve OC towards the pressure axis shows that the melting point of ice slightly decreases by increasing pressure.
+The reason for this behaviour is the decrease in the volume when the ice melts into water.
 Thus ice transforms into denser water when the pressure is raised.
-Phase diagram for water system
+Phase diagram for water system.

 - Curve OA’ (Metastable curve) : The dotted curve OA’ is the continuation of vapourization curve OA.
-It is vapour pressure curve of supercooled water.
-As the water does not always freezes at 0 0 C, therefore if the vessel containing water and vapour is thoroughly clean and dust free, it is possible to super cool water several degrees below its freezing point.
+It is a vapour pressure curve of super-cooled water.
+As the water does not always freeze at 0 0 C, therefore if the vessel containing water and vapour is thoroughly clean and dust-free, it is possible to super-cool water several degrees below its freezing point.

 Super cooled –><–liquid vapour

-On adding nucleus of ice (stable state) the system reverts to true stable system i.e.
+On adding nucleus of ice (stable state) the system reverts to the true stable system, i.e.

 F = C – P + 2 = 1 – 3 + 2 = 0